 PAH specific therapy

 The majority of the iPAH group, 38%, were on dual therapy at census with 26% of patients on prostanoid based therapy.
 A higher proportion, 48%, of the IPAH-lung group were on dual oral therapy, with 16% of patients on either nebulised or intravenous prostanoid.
 In the IPAH-lhd group a larger proportion of patients were on monotherapy, 36%, when compared to the other groups.
-In the IPAH-lhd cohort 37% were on dual oral therapy and 16% on a prostanoid based regime, table 14.
+This high proportion of patients on monotherapy perhaps represents previous practice, of a more conservative management strategy in the earlier years of this study.
+Or perhaps even, a concern to prescribe PH therapies due to interactions with concurrent medications.
+Continuing with the IPAH-lhd cohort 37% were on dual oral therapy and 16% on a prostanoid based regime.
+It is noteworthy that a small proportion of patients are listed as not being on specific PH therapy.
+In this case these patients were prescribed calcium channel blockers as they were nitric oxide responders, table 14.